 Every summer, New York City’s beaches are a favorite recreation destination.
 The Health Department provides the latest water quality information to ensure that your trip to the beach will be a safe and healthy one.
 Water quality conditions are analyzed on a regular basis and beaches are classified as either "Open for Swimming," "Under Advisory," or "Closed – Restricted for Swimming and Wading."
 If a beach is closed to bathers, or if there are advisories due to wet weather conditions or increased pollution levels, up-to-date information will be available here or by calling 311.

 ► Read the press release: The Health Department Launches New Texting Program to Inform New Yorkers About Beach Closings

 The map below indicates the 8 public beaches operated by the New York City Department of Parks and Recreation as well as the 13 beaches run by private beach clubs.
 To see the current status of a beach,

 browse the map or table below.
 Click on the beach name in the table below the map to see detailed

 water quality information.

-mobile-enable version of the NYC Beach Conditions.
+► See a mobile-enabled version of the NYC Beach Conditions.